rashinarasheed/github-actions-cert-prep/README.md

-# Sample Workflow files for GitHub Actions Certification
+# Sample Workflow Files for GitHub Actions Certification Prep

-This repo contains sample workflow files to demonstrate GitHub Actions
+This repo contains sample workflow files for demonstration in the GitHub Actions Certifications preparation.